j4w8n/supakit/README.md

 ### store

-Manages a secure session store (with Svelte's [context](https://svelte.dev/docs#run-time-svelte-setcontext) feature), and exports `initStore()` and `getStore()`.
-If you pass the store into the `state` module, Supakit will automatically hydrate the store, post-login/logout, with the returned Supabase `session.user` info or `null`.
+Manages a secure session store (with Svelte's [context](https://svelte.dev/docs#run-time-svelte-setcontext) feature), and exports `getSession()`.
+If you pass the store into the `state` module, Supakit will automatically hydrate the store, post-login, with the returned Supabase `session.user` info (or `null` if logged out).

-Only call `initStore()` once - usually in a layout file.
-You can destructure the session store for immediate use.
-To use the session store elsewhere, destructure it using `getStore()`.

 Usage examples: